How Much Do Data Breaches Cost Businesses?

 Having a business contract with the third-party vendor makes cybersecurity a priority for that company.
 The business can help mitigate risk associated with working with a third party.
 Third-party vendors need to know that their clients take cybersecurity seriously, so that they will take it seriously as well.

-Our data breach attorneys can assess your current risk profile, or in the case of a data breach, help with notification compliance.
+Our data breach attorneys can assess your current vendor risk profile, review your vendor contracts for legal adequacy, or in the case of a data breach, help with notification compliance.
 Contact us using the form on this page or call us at 855-473-8474.

 Data breaches cost businesses millions in fines, lawsuits, and lost customers.
 Learn the true financial impact and how to reduce your risk.